 Karuru Eggplant and Shrimp Ravioli

-After shave off the stems of the Kariku family eggplant, lightly cut it into several places with the tip of a knife.
+After removing the stem from the Karuka eggplant, lightly cut several slits in it with the tip of a knife

-Place the grill on the stove and arrange the eggplants in the center of the net.
+Place a grill on the stove and place the eggplants in the center of the grill.

-(※The photo shows two, but we will use one.)
+(The photo shows two eggplants, but you should only use one.)

-Once the skin is burnt thoroughly, drop it in ice water, and once it's cooled down, peel it while applying it to running water, and wipe off the moisture with paper.
+Once the skin is thoroughly browned, drop it into ice water, and once it has cooled down, peel the skin under running water and wipe off the water with paper towels

-The shrimp are also pounded in the same way and combined with the eggplant.
+Finely chop the shrimp in the same way and combine with the eggplant.

-Transfer to a bowl and add [A] and mix with a spatula.
+Transfer to a bowl, add [A] and mix with a spatula.

-Take one piece of gyoza skin and place the ingredients (about 2 teaspoons) in the center of the skin.
-Spread a small amount of beaten eggs on the edge of the skin.
+Take one gyoza wrapper and place the filling (about 2 teaspoons) in the center of the wrapper.
+Brush the edge of the wrapper with a small amount of beaten egg

-Boil plenty of water, add [7] and boil for 3 minutes.
+Bring plenty of water to a boil, add [7] and boil for 3 minutes

 -